 The respondent was caught at 04:00 by the Croatian officers and beaten up at a parking space in front of parked trucks.
 At that moment, just one officer was present.
 The officer crashed the respondent’s head against a wall.
 Then he beat him with a baton in his ribs and also kicked him in the ribs and continued to beat him all over his body.

 After the officer beat him up, he was put in a white van with reinforced glass windows and pushed back to Serbia.
-He was accompanied only by the policeman who was driving the van and who was not from the same unit as the others.
+He was accompanied only by the policeman who was driving the van and who the respondent described was was not from the same unit as the others.
 The policeman drove very fast, without light and with no ventilation.
 He describes the situation:

 “It was like a prison inside.”